bakeronit/nanopore-wgs-variant-calling/README.md

   ...
 ```

-### Keep Optimising the Workflow Resources Requirements
+### Optimising the Workflow Resources Requsts on HPC

 Although Snakemake can do benchmarking of resources used in each jobs in the workflow, the memory tracking is not the same as qstat.
-At the end of the workflow, you could run `python workflow/scripts/qstat_jobs.py work/` to get a better idea of whether you are requesting too much or too little memory, CPUs, etc. This allows you to optimise your workflow resource requirements.
+This workflow provides a script [qstat_jobs.py](workflow/scripts/qstat_jobs.py).
+At the end of the workflow, you could run `python workflow/scripts/qstat_jobs.py /path/to/work` to get a better idea of whether you are requesting too much or too little memory, CPUs, etc. This allows you to optimise your workflow resource requirements.

 **An example of the `qstat_jobs.py` output suggests that I requested too much memory and too many CPUs:**
 ```bash